vitorh45/account/README.md

 - GET /api/v1/user: With the token generated previously for the `user`, add it to the Authorization header in the following format: `Authorization: Bearer {token}`.
 - GET /api/v1/admin: With the token generated previously for the `admin`, add it to the Authorization header in the following format: `Authorization: Bearer {token}`

-### In order to ease the tests, there two json files with the Postman collections used to test the endpoints.
+### In order to ease the tests, there are two json files with the Postman collections used to test the endpoints.

 - Go to Postman, on the top left side click the button `Import`.
 Select the file and proceed.
 To the same process with the two files.
 - In case you run the project in a different port, change its value in the Postman environments section.